You have questions? We have answers!

 • Balance of fees (payable by check or credit card)

 • Camper health history form (green)

 • Physician form signed and dated of last physical exam (purple)

 • Parental consent form (blue insert)

 • Specialty camp consent forms (only needed if included in registration confirmation packet. i.e. Trail Riders, SALT, etc. )

 What do I pack to bring to camp?

-Bring the required items listed below from the “General List” as well as the “Specific Camp List.”
-Please bring comfortable, casual clothes that you don’t mind getting dirty.
-Campers will be outside in all but severe weather.
+Please pack comfortable, casual clothes that your camper can run, jump, climb, hike and play in!
+Campers will be outside in all but severe weather, so only pack clothes you don't mind getting dirty.
 Mark all items with the camper’s name and pack in as few bags as possible.

-Do not bring: Ipods, CD players, cell phones, computers, electronic games, knives, weapons of any type, food, gum or candy.
+Do not bring: iPods, CD players, cell phones, computers, electronic games, knives, weapons of any type, food, gum or candy.
 These items will be confiscated from campers.
-Please also leave anything expensive or sentimental such as clothing or jewelry.
+Please also leave anything expensive or sentimental, such as valuable clothing or jewelry.
 LOMC is not responsible for lost or damaged items.
 Any money brought will be collected and held until departure.
 We suggest leaving hair dryers, curling irons and make-up at home also.

 ___Raincoat or rain poncho